 - Have lost 8 hours or more of work or a full day of your usual work as a result of the restrictions – losing work includes being stood down by your employer, not being assigned any shifts for the week of restrictions and being unable to work from home.
 Losing a full day of what you were scheduled to work but could not work because of a restricted movement order.
 This includes not being able to attend a full-time, part-time or casual shift of less than 8 hours, and

-- Don’t have paid leave available through your employer (other than annual leave), and
+- Don’t have paid pandemic-related leave available through your employer (annual leave is not taken into account for this), and

 - Are not receiving income support payments, a state or territory pandemic payment, Pandemic Leave Disaster Payment or state small business payment for the same period.
+See ‘Top up’ payments for those on income support below.
 Income support payments include Age Pension, Austudy, Carer Payment, Disability Support Pension, Farm Household Allowance, JobSeeker Payment, Parenting Payment, Partner Allowance, Special Benefit, Widow Allowance, Youth Allowance and Income Support Supplement, Service Pension or Veteran Pension from the Department of Veterans’ Affairs.